kannans89/RustRepo/19_Enums/19_Enums.md

 }

 ```
-where,

-variant1,variant2 and variant3 represent values in an enum.

 ## Illustration

-The example declares an enum,`GenderCategory`,which have variants as Male and Female .
-The compiler will throw an error *the trait `std::fmt::Debug` is not implemented for `GenderCategory`* when the value of enum is displayed print! macro is used to display a enum.
-Use the attribute `#[derive(Debug)]` as shown in the example, to supress this error.
+In the given example we have a `GenderCategory` enum which have variants as Male and Female .When we display a enum  using print! macro we will get  error *the trait `std::fmt::Debug` is not implemented for `GenderCategory`* .
+To supress the error we need to use attribute `#[derive(Debug)]` as shown in the example.

 ```rust
 // The `derive` attribute automatically creates the implementation